+Mel Dorion joined The Great Resignation in the early fall of 2021.
+She achieved her FIRE goal, quit her job, and now lives life on her terms.
 Mel is a blogger from Quebec writing with a focus on women and families.
 She brings a unique perspective representing working women who want to enrich their families and the next generation.
-She’s appeared on popular personal finance podcasts like FIRE Drill.
+She’s appeared on popular personal finance podcasts like FIRE Drill, and was featured in an article for the Globe and Mail.
 She is also the first blogger to acknowledge and discuss how her privilege has contributed to her FIRE success.

 As an experienced Business Analyst, Mel has crafted an effective 10-year road map to financial success while raising two small children.
 On the blog you will find important tools like a net worth calculator and a detailed comparative analysis of TFSA’s vs. RRSPs along with exactly how to leverage each to your maximum advantage.